 - A bleeding ulcer causes dizziness or weakness

 - Loss of appetite

 - Tiredness or weakness

-- Continuous or intermittent pain in the stomach
+- In addition, continuous or intermittent pain in the stomach

-- Pain in the stomach continuously or intermittently for several weeks or months.
+- Lastly, pain in the stomach continuously or intermittently for several weeks or months.

 - Helicobacter pylori bacteria causes inflammation in the antrum